cancervariants/cancervariants.org/README.md

 ## Overview

 This is the github repo for the Variant Interpretation for Cancer Consortium [website](http://cancervariants.org).
 The website uses the static site generator [jekyll](https://jekyllrb.com/) and is based on the [Feeling Responsive jekyll theme](https://github.com/Phlow/feeling-responsive).
-Development occurs on the master branch, the live site is located on the gh-pages branch.
+The live site is sourced from the protected master branch.
+Changes to the live site should be made via pull request.

 ## Installation